 Remember to always make sure that your notes are an even length and that playing the patterns comfortably and accurately is more important than playing them fast and impressively.

 What guitar exercises do you play every day?
-Tell us your practice routine in the comments below!
+Share the guitar warm ups you use in your practice routine with us below!